 Market inefficiencies can be magnified by environmental, social and governance (ESG) factors which can represent long-term risks to a company, and may impact its ability to generate investment returns in the future.
 Wellington pursues opportunities presented by market inefficiencies across both the fixed income and equity portfolios, delivering a multi-dimensional and dynamic approach to incorporating ESG.

 What is ESG?

 ESG refers to environmental, social and governance considerations.

-Environmental How a company or industry performs as a steward of the natural environment.
-For example, through their carbon emissions, energy use or waste management.
+Environmental Environmental criteria indicate how a company performs as a steward of the natural environment.

 Social